Create a Website Account - Manage notification subscriptions, save form progress and more.

 Safely dispose of unwanted, expired, and unused medicines for free at a one of the six public drop boxes in Ramsey County.
 Proper disposal helps to prevent crime and protects the environment.
 For more information, visit

 There is no municipally administered garbage or recycling collection service for businesses in White Bear Township.
 Businesses are free to select from any garbage/recycling hauler licensed to provide commercial service in the Township.

-For helpful information regarding business recycling, please visit our
+For helpful information regarding business recycling, please visit

 There is no municipally administered recycling collection service for multi-unit complexes in White Bear Township.
 It is required that property owners of any multi-unit dwelling, like senior living communities or apartment complexes, provide occupants with the opportunity to recycle.
 Call White Bear Township at 651-747-2750 if this service is not available.

-For a list of locations that recycle electronics near you, visit
+Many retailers accept electronics for free or a small fee or for a list of locations that recycle electronics near you, visit